SeifNaem/Trello_APIs_Testing/README.md

 End-to-End Scenario for Trello APIs (Automated in Postman)

 This end-to-end scenario verifies the full lifecycle of Trello objects using REST APIs.
 It covers creating, updating, and deleting workspaces, boards, lists, cards, and checklists.
 After every operation, a GET request is issued to verify that the action was successful.
-The whole flow is automated using Postman scripts and environment variables.
+The whole flow is automated using Postman scripts and collection variables.

 # Scenario Steps